Marko-Obradovic/sigma-notes/topic-notes/STARR FRAMEWORK.md

 How to answer questions given by interviewers

-Situation - what was the situation you were in
+Situation: Describe the context or background of the situation you were in.
-Task - what was the task that had to be done
-Action - what action or steps did you take
-Result -  what was the RESULT of the situation and your actions? - Should always be positive
+Task: Explain the task or challenge you faced.
+Action: Detail the specific actions you took to address the task.
+Result: Share the outcome or result of your actions, emphasising success and impact.
+Reflection: Reflect on what you learned from the experience and how it helped you grow.